betsybetsybetsy2021/betsybetsybetsy2021/README.md

 Annoyed... someone took my Hacker's Quarterly tote bag.
-The son wants this to be a story about translation and to suppress the fact that I am an engineer.
-I have engineering contacts now, so I don't have to be things I am not right?
-Well I AM an engineering project manager, language are only something I do to talk to the people I love, not for work.

 If you’re not smashed to bits,
 If you’re still in one piece and get up in one piece,